Python is great, but stop using it for every damn project

 Some people also argue the use of Python for web development, though I don’t like to use those frameworks for the front-end part, and I prefer to build front-ends using React, VueJS, or Ember.

-If you are getting started with API development in Python, is likely you will end up using either Django or Flask.
-So you may ask, which one of the two should I use?
+If you are getting started with API development in Python, it’s likely you will end up using either Django or Flask.
+So you may ask: which one should I use?

 Django VS Flask